awslabs/ml-io/doc/build.md

 Before submitting a PR you must analyze your code with `clang-tidy`.
 Any false positives reported by clang-tidy (which is rare) must be suppressed with a `NOLINT` inline comment and must include an explanation why it is suppressed.

 ### Code Style and Formatting
-ML-IO has its own style guidelines formally defined in the .clang-format file at the root of the project.
+MLIO has its own style guidelines formally defined in the .clang-format file at the root of the project.
 Before submitting a PR you must format your code using `clang-format`.